GoogleChrome/web.dev/src/site/content/en/blog/text-fragments/index.md

 Traditional element fragments can be combined with text fragments.
-It is perfectly fine to have both in the same URL, for example, to provide a meaningful fallback in case the original text on the page changes, so the text fragment does not match anymore.
+It is perfectly fine to have both in the same URL, for example, to provide a meaningful fallback in case the original text on the page changes so that the text fragment does not match anymore.
 The URL
 <a href="https://blog.chromium.org/2019/12/chrome-80-content-indexing-es-modules.html#HTML1:~:text=Give%20us%20feedback%20in%20our%20Product%20Forums."><code>https://blog.chromium.org/2019/12/chrome-80-content-indexing-es-modules.html<strong>#HTML1:~:text=Give%20us%20feedback%20in%20our%20Product%20Forums.</strong></code></a>
 linking to the *Give us feedback in our